Quickstart

 keynv

-The CLI opens a browser tab to authenticate, stores the session in your OS keychain, then offers to set up the current project.
-Verify:
+The TUI lets you choose keynv.dev or a self-hosted API URL, opens a browser tab to authenticate, stores the session in your OS keychain, then offers to set up the current project.
+Verify from the same TUI, or with:

 keynv whoami